Alisha the Agnostic

 - Are there things you believe in that have not been proven to you?

 - Do you think people are basically good?
-How do you explain the presence of evil in the world?
+How do you explain the presenceĀ of evil in the world?

-- Have you ever thought about the possibility that you might be wrong about what you believe about God?
+- Have you ever thought about the possibility that you might be wrong aboutĀ what you believe about God?
 (Be ready to answer this question yourself!)

 Areas You Can Admire

-- Alisha’s willingness to ask honest questions about life and God.
+- Their willingness to ask honest questions about life and God.

-- Alisha’s belief that much truth can be discovered.
+- Their belief that much truth can be discovered.

-- Alisha’s belief that people should treat each other with fairness and justice.
+- Their belief that people should treat each others with fairness and justice.

-- Alisha’s desire to be a good person.
+- Their desire to be a good person.

 About Agnosticism:

-Alisha believes that agnosticism is the most rational and reasonable worldview, sometimes because of the 'damage' done by religion throughout the centuries, but mainly because it seems to be the most consistent with the observable world according to the scientific method.
-Alisha is open to the idea that God could possibly exist.
+An agnostic believes that their belief system is the most rational and reasonable worldview, sometimes because of the ‘damage’ done by religion throughout the centuries, but mainly because itĀ seems to be the most consistent with the observable world according to the scientificĀ method.
+However, they are usually open to the idea that God could possibly exist.

 About God:

-Alisha believes God can't be proven or disproven, so in the practical sense she basically doesn't believe in God.
+This person believes God can’t be proven or disproven, so in the practical sense they basically don’t believe in God.

 About the Trinity: